-Perform the following steps to prepare for the upgrade.

-- 1. File out any modifications or additions you made to GemStone/S 64 Bit kernel class methods by using the Topaz command fileout.
-For more information about fileout, see the GemStone Topaz Programming Environment. - You will need to carefully compare these changes with GemStone/S 64 Bit 3.1 kernel methods to determine whether your changes are still necessary or appropriate. - 2.
-Install GemStone/S 64 Bit 3.1 to a new installation directory, separate from the installation directory for version 3.0.1, as described in Chapter 1 of this Installation Guide. - 3.
-Configure GemStone/S 64 Bit 3.1 the way you expect to use it that is, with the appropriate extent locations and sizes. - 4.
-Ensure that adequate space is available for extents, transaction logs, and a backup during the upgrade.
-You must provide space for the following: - Your version 3.0.1 extents and transaction logs. - Your version 3.1 extents and transaction logs. - 5.
-Log in to the version 3.0.1 system and reset the SystemUser password to 'swordfish':
+1. Install and configure GemStone/S 64 Bit 3.2

+Install GemStone/S 64 Bit 3.2 to a new installation directory, separate from the installation directory for version 3.1.0.5, as described in Chapter 1 of this Installation Guide.

+Configure GemStone/S 64 Bit 3.2 the way you expect to use it - that is, with the appropriate extent locations and sizes.

+You should ensure that adequate space is available for extents, transaction logs, and a backup during the upgrade.
+You must provide space for the extents and transaction logs for both repositories, the old and the new.

+2. Reset SystemUser password

+Log in to the version 3.1.0.5 system and reset the SystemUser password to 'swordfish':

 '''

 topaz 1> printit

 (AllUsers userWithId: #SystemUser) password: 'swordfish' .

 System commitTransaction .

-'''

-The upgrade script logs in with the SystemUser account and the default password.
+The upgrade script logs in with the SystemUser account and the default password, and resets the password for DataCurator and GcUser.